rlabrecque/Steamworks.NET-Docs/gettingstarted.md

 The SteamManager script provides a great starting point for your project and I would highly recommend utilizing it in your project as it will signifigently cut down on the time required to get up and running.

+If you are using Steamworks.NET from the .unitypackage you can import it directly into your project.
+Otherwise if you have cloned Steamworks.NET from Github you must download the [SteamManager](https://raw.githubusercontent.com/rlabrecque/SteamManager/master/SteamManager.cs) script manually.

-Simply download the [SteamManager](https://raw.githubusercontent.com/rlabrecque/SteamManager/master/SteamManager.cs) script into your project and add it to a GameObject in your first scene!
+Once the SteamManager script is in your project simply create a new empty GameObject in your first scene and add the SteamManager script to it.

+You can now be able to launch your game and Steam should show you in-game.

-I would first recommend trying out an easy SteamAPI method call.
+I would then recommend trying out an easy SteamAPI method call.

 We'll create a new script called `SteamScript.cs`: